-Membership to MHA+ helps the Council keep abreast of industry developments and to measure where Sandwell are, in terms of performance standards, compared to its peers.
+Membership of the MHA+ helps the Council keep abreast of industry developments and to measure where Sandwell are, in terms of performance standards, compared to its peers.
 It also allows for prudent procurement of goods and services and helps with achieving economies of scale for both plus supply of contract management.
-The Council work collaboratively with other authorities, contractors and suppliers with the common aim to improve performance and share best practice.
+The Council work collaboratively with other authorities, contractors and suppliers with the common aim of improving performance and sharing best practice.